 - 1. Students are expected to actively participate in all PE lessons.
-Students who are unable to attend PE lesson must produce a medical certificate or parent letter to the PE teacher prior to or on the day of the lesson. - 2.
-Student who are unwell or do not have a medical certificate must report for the lesson in their PE attire.
-This will include students with parent letters. - 3.
-Students are expected to report for PE lessons within five minutes of the period bell.
-Likewise, they are expected to be back in their classroom for the next lesson within 5 minutes of PE lessons dismissal. - 4.
-Students can only wear their PE T-shirts and shorts for PE lessons.
-T-shirts are to be neatly tucked in.
-School uniforms, class, CCA or any other T-shirts are not allowed. - 5.
-Students are not allowed to patronise the canteen stalls before, during or after PE lessons, unless it's during the timings stated under Use of School Canteen. - 6.
-For morning PE lessons, students are to change back into their school uniform by recess time.
-If PE lesson is held after recess, students are expected to change into their PE attire at the start of their PE lesson.
-They are allowed to be in PE attire after their lesson until lunch or school dismissal. - 7.
-Students are to handle all PE equipment with care.
-They will be held responsible for any damaged or lost equipment.
+Those unable to attend must produce a medical certificate or a parent's letter to the PE teacher prior to or on the day of the lesson. - 2.
+Students who are unwell but do not have a medical certificate must still report for the lesson in their PE attire, including students with parent letters. - 3.
+Students must report for PE lessons within five minutes of the period bell and return to their classroom within five minutes after the PE lesson ends. - 4.
+Students are permitted to wear only the official PE T-shirts and shorts during PE lessons.
+T-shirts must be neatly tucked in.
+School uniforms, class T-shirts, CCA T-shirts, or any other attire are not allowed. - 5.
+Students are not allowed to purchase food or drinks from the canteen stalls during PE lessons. - 6.
+For morning PE lessons, students must change back into full or half-uniform by recess.
+For PE lessons after recess, students should change into their PE attire at the start of the lesson and may remain in it until lunch or dismissal. - 7.
+Students must handle all PE equipment with care and will be held responsible for any equipment that is damaged or lost.